sevmorris/mrk1/README.md

 # mrk1 — macOS bootstrap & dotfiles

+**Phase 1** of macOS setup.
 A clean, idempotent way to spin up a new Mac with Zsh, dotfiles, and a few sane defaults.
 Easy to read, easy to trust.

 - **Safe by default.** Any conflicting dotfiles get backed up.
 Defaults come with a rollback script.
 - **Idempotent.** Run it again anytime — it won't wreck your setup.